sts10/sts10.github.io/_posts/2017-07-09-one-factor-password-reset.markdown

 ![No recovery options](/img/no-recovery-options.jpg)
 <!-- <img src="https://pbs.twimg.com/media/DBkNOsMVoAAod2x.jpg"> -->

-It's your call as to whether to leave a recovery email in place-- I chose not to.
+It's your call as to whether to leave a recovery email in place -- I chose not to.
 (The recovery email for Honan's Gmail account plays a key part of [his story](https://www.wired.com/2012/08/apple-amazon-mat-honan-hacking/).)

 I vaguely remember that either Facebook or Twitter enabled SMS password recovery, but I can't find proof of that in either of the settings.